herrera-ignacio/architect-handbook/databases/transactions.md

 E.g. a bank account deposit involves selecting accounts, and performing updates on two accounts.

+In the context of databases, a __sequence of database operations that satisfies the ACID properties is called a transaction__.

 ## Postgres Example

 Consider a bank database that contains balances for various customer accounts, as well as total deposit balances for branches.
 Suppose that we want to record a payment of $100.00 from Alice's account to Bob's.